Random number generator attack: Predictable Netscape seed

 Early versions of Netscape's Secure Sockets Layer (SSL) encryption protocol used pseudo-random quantities derived from a PRNG seeded with three variable values: the time of day, the process ID, and the parent process ID.
 These quantities are often relatively predictable, and so have little entropy and are less than random, and so that version of SSL was found to be insecure as a result.
 The problem was reported to Netscape in 1994 by Phillip Hallam-Baker, then a researcher in the CERN Web team, but was not fixed prior to release.
 The problem in the running code was discovered in 1995 by Ian Goldberg and David Wagner, who had to reverse engineer the object code because Netscape refused to reveal the details of its random number generation (security through obscurity).
 That RNG was fixed in later releases (version 2 and higher) by more robust (i.e., more random and so higher entropy from an attacker's perspective) seeding.

 Microsoft Windows 2000/XP random number generator

-Microsoft uses an unpublished algorithm to generate random values for its Windows operating system.
+Microsoft used an unpublished algorithm to generate random values in older versions of its Windows operating system.
 These random quantities are made available to users via the CryptGenRandom utility.
 In November 2007, Leo Dorrendorf et al. from the Hebrew University of Jerusalem and University of Haifa published a paper titled Cryptanalysis of the Random Number Generator of the Windows Operating System.
 The paper presented serious weaknesses in Microsoft's approach at the time.
 The paper's conclusions were based on disassembly of the code in Windows 2000, but according to Microsoft applied to Windows XP as well.
 Microsoft has stated that the problems described in the paper have been addressed in subsequent releases of Windows, which use a different RNG implementation.